Spec 001 — Registration¶

 - Re-registering a frame's

-:on-create.
-Per 002 §Re-registration — surgical update, the new:on-createis recorded but does not re-fire.
-Usereset-frameif you want the new init to run. - Re-registering a destroyed frame's keyword.
+:initial-events.
+Per 002 §Re-registration — surgical update, the new:initial-eventsare recorded but do not re-fire.
+Usereset-frame!if you want the new setup to run. - Re-registering a destroyed frame's keyword.
 Treated as a fresh

-reg-frame; new frame container is created;:on-createfires. - Hot-reload in production builds.
+reg-frame; new frame container is created;:initial-eventsfire. - Hot-reload in production builds.
 Production builds typically have no save-triggered reload.
 The path is still legal (REPL re-evaluation, plugin systems) but rare.

 Per-kind index (non-normative)¶